 As Dix planned his main assault, he ordered Keyes to attack Bottoms Bridge as a diversion.
 Keyes advanced more slowly than expected and then did not take the bridge despite enjoying a numerical advantage over its defenders.
 After failing to advance for several days, Dix ordered Keyes to withdraw.
 During the process, the Richmond garrison added insult to injury by hitting Keyes’ rearguard as it retreated.

 If Dix had any real ambitions to threaten Richmond, he believed that Keyes’ ineffectiveness had cost him the opportunity.
 As a result, Dix asked his superiors to remove Keyes from his command.
-Keyes requested an official investigation into Dix’s accusations, officials never responded.
-On August 1, 1863, the War Department issued General Order No. 262, discontinuing the 4th Corps and leaving Keyes without a command.
+Keyes requested an official investigation into Dix’s accusations, but officials never responded.
+On August 1, 1863, the War Department issued General Orders, No. 262, discontinuing the 4th Corps and leaving Keyes without a command.

 For the next ten months, Keyes performed various administrative duties, including a stint on the Board for Retiring Disabled Officers.
 When it became clear that he would not receive another field command, Keyes resigned from the military on May 6, 1864.